DON’T LOSE SLEEP OVER LYMPHEDEMA

 Just like bandaging, wrap garments can be worn 23 hours a day.
 Compression wrap garments give you the benefit of treatment all day and night.
 You will need to take them off for at least an hour a day to check your skin, bathe and allow some air to get to the affected area.
 Not everyone needs to wear the garments at night, as this would be up to your therapist or doctor to determine.
 Again, if you are experiencing a flare-up in swelling, you might want to wear them at night until the issue is under control again.

 A less expensive alternative to these chip foam garments is the Caresia.
 The Caresia is designed to be used in the treatment phase under bandaging.
-However, some therapists like to use this as an alternative nighttime garment due to its effectiveness and its cost savings.
-When using the Caresia, you will want to wrap a short stretch bandage around the outside in order to get the most benefits.
+However, some therapists like to use this as an alternative nighttime garment due to its effectiveness and cost savings.
+When using the Caresia, you will want to wrap a short stretch bandage around the outside to get the most benefits.
 This will push those foam chips into the affected area and move lymph out.